 While the renewable energy credits and other pillars of the NFL's green agenda are to be applauded, the Super Bowl would be a lot greener if it sacked advertising during the game, according to Daniel Blumstein, a professor of ecology and evolutionary biology at UCLA who blogs about environmental issues.

 "I love the commercials in the Super Bowl," he told NBC News, then added "but all of that is about consumption and many of our environmental problems … come down to overconsumption.
 Anyway that we can de-sexify consumption, reduce consumption, is good."

 Rather than the constant bombardment of stuff to go out and buy at the end of the game — smartphones, cars, beer, deodorant, etc. — family, friends and neighbors can build community by watching the game together.
 Of course, Blumstein noted," this is a complete nonstarter because the only reason you can put on the Super Bowl is through the advertising revenues generated."

 Instead of vilifying sponsors, the NFL's Groh holds them on a pedestal.
 This year, for the first time, he noted, the Super Bowl has an official sustainability sponsor — Verizon Communications, which has held two e-waste recycling events leading up to the game.
 "That is new for this year," Groh noted.
 "Each year, we try to push it a little further and never be satisfied that we made the greenest event ever."

 For example, Sports Authority Field, where the Broncos play, recently shaved 11 percent off its annual energy consumption.
-Meanwhile, the Seahawk's CenturyLink Field gets 30 percent of its energy from solar panels.
-Xcel Energy, Denver's utility, is the nation's top for wind power.
-Seattle City Light is the nation's first carbon neutral utility.
+Meanwhile, the Seahawk's CenturyLink Field gets 30 percent of its energy from solar power.
+Xcel Energy, Denver's utility, is the nation's tops for wind power.
+Seattle City Light is the nation's first carbon-neutral utility.

 Overall, Opower deemed Seattle the energy/environment victor.